bestmatthew/tennis_atp/README.md

 # "CHALLENGES" FROM THE DATA #

 The Slackmann dataset was organized by winner and labeled accordingly.
 This meant that the winner's info was always provided first and the loser's info was always provided second.
-As a random forrest looks for patterns, this seemed to present a fairly obvious one.
-The first player wins 100% of the time.
+Considering that a random forrest looks for patterns, the data seemed to present an issue: the first player wins 100% of the time.

 To combat this, I shuffled the data using the Bernoulli distribution.
 That is, flipped a coin and then shuffled them or left the information alone, making note of which were changed and which were unchanged.
 This was then applied to each and every match in preparation for the random forrest predictions.

 ![datasetA](./data/tennispics/dataset_a.png)

-[magic flip slide goes here]

 ```python
 updatereversedorder = [